If you go out to your jet boat and notice it won’t start, don’t panic, it’s usually something simple.

 You can sometimes recover a battery by charging it, but most often, it doesn’t last for long.
 It’s better to get a new battery.

-All boats use very similar batteries; this is the kind of boat battery I like to use on Amazon (Amazon Link Ad).
+All boats use very similar batteries; this is the kind of boat battery I like to use on Amazon (ad).
 It’s important to stick to the marine starting batteries due to the abuse from jumping waves and the wet environment that boats go through.

 6. Jet Boat Clicks